Dayton Foundation Funds that Accept Grant Requests from Not-for-Profit Organizations

 The Del Mar Healthcare Fund

 This fund provides grants to nonprofit organizations that serve or support senior citizens in the six-county areas, including Montgomery, Miami, Greene, Darke, Preble and northern Warren counties.
-Projects may be broad in nature and may include home care options, adult day services, long-term care, senior centers, home-delivered meals, respite care, social activities, etc. The Dayton Foundation’s regular discretionary grantmaking guidelines do not apply to this Request for Proposal (RFP), and organizations may apply to this fund and the Foundation’s discretionary process concurrently.
-For more information and an application, please contact Beth Geiger, graduate community fellow for The Dayton Foundation, at (937) 225-9964.
+Projects may be broad in nature and may include home care options, adult day services, long-term care, senior centers, home-delivered meals, respite care, social activities, etc. The Dayton Foundation's regular discretionary grantmaking guidelines do not apply to this RFP, and organizations may apply to this fund and the Foundation's discretionary process concurrently.
+For more information and an application, please contact Barbra Stonerock, vice president of Community Engagement for The Dayton Foundation, at (937) 225-9951.

 The Fund for Higher Education

-Former NCR chairman Robert S. Oelman established The Fund for Higher Education at The Dayton Foundation in 1988 to permanently endow funding for projects that will improve the quality of and access to higher education in the Greater Dayton Region.
-In odd-numbered calendar years, The Dayton Foundation issues an RFP to area colleges and universities for projects that will increase the range of higher educational services to students in the region, or which offer the promise of substantially improving the quality of these services.
+Former NCR chairman Robert S. Oelman established The Fund for Higher Education at The Dayton Foundation in 1988 to permanently endow funding for projects that will improve the quality of and access to higher education in the Dayton Region.
+The Dayton Foundation issues an RFP to area colleges and universities for projects that will increase the range of higher educational services to students in the region, or which offer the promise of substantially improving the quality of these services.
 Grants range in size from $9,000 to $12,000 depending upon the earnings generated by the fund.
-For more information, please contact Barbra Stonerock, director of Community Relations for The Dayton Foundation, at (937) 225-9951.
+For more information, please contact Barbra Stonerock, vice president of Community Engagement for The Dayton Foundation, at (937) 225-9951.

 The Robert and Helen Harmony Fund for Needy Children

 This fund was established at The Dayton Foundation in 1993 by Robert and Helen Harmony for the purpose of providing quality camping opportunities for children in Montgomery, Greene, Clark, Darke, Miami, Preble, Butler or Warren counties in Ohio, who otherwise would not be able to attend camp because of financial need.
 In order to receive Harmony campership funds, a camp must be a resident camp and offer a broad range of nature and recreational programs (as opposed to nature camps only) utilizing properly trained staff.
 Medical/specialty camps offering residential programs for children also are encouraged to apply.
 Eligible camps must be accredited for the camping season by the American Camping Association or by a comparable accrediting agency.
 Awards are made annually.
-For more information, please contact Elizabeth Horner, program officer for Scholarships for The Dayton Foundation, at (937) 225-9955.
+For more information, please contact Barbra Stonerock, vice president of Community Engagement for The Dayton Foundation, at (937) 225-9951.

 Rike Family Scholarship Fund